matthiasnoback/php-workshop-tools/README.md

     ```

 - In PhpStorm go to `Preferences - Languages & Frameworks - PHP - Debug` and make sure you listen to port 9000.
+- On the same page, increase the number of "Max. simultaneous connections" (to allow debugging multiple PHP services at the same time).
 - In PhpStorm select `Run - Start listening for PHP Debug Connections`.
 - In PhpStorm set a breakpoint in - for example - the `index.php` of the website.
 Optionally select `Run - Break at first line in PHP scripts`.
 - Now run the service and request the index page.
 PhpStorm should show a dialogue asking you to accept an incoming debug connection.